Steve Jackson Games, Inc. v. United States Secret Service: Raid

 In October 1988, Bell South became aware that a proprietary memorandum relating to its 9-1-1 system had been posted on a bulletin board system (BBS) in Illinois.
 This was reported to the Secret Service in July 1989.
-In February 1990 Secret Service found that the document had been posted on the "Phoenix" BBS in Austin, Texas, which was operated by Loyd Blankenship, who was at the time employed by SJG and moderator of the company's own BBS, "Illuminati".
+In February 1990, the Secret Service found that the document had been posted on the "Phoenix" BBS in Austin, Texas, operated by Loyd Blankenship, who was at the time employed by SJG and moderator of the company's own BBS, "Illuminati".
 The Secret Service believed there was probable cause to search computers belonging to Blankenship and his employer, and a search warrant was issued on February 28.

 The Secret Service executed the warrant on SJG on 1 March 1990.
 Three SJG computers were seized, along with over 300 floppy disks.
 Among these was the master copy of GURPS Cyberpunk, a role-playing game written by Blankenship which SJG was about to release.
 The "Illuminati" server included private personal emails to and from SJG employees.
 The material was returned in June 1990.